Start9Labs/docs/src/service-guides/lightning/cln/README.md

-## Connecting to CLN
+## Connecting directly to CLN

-Core Lightning is one of the two lightning implementations found on StartOS.
-It was created and is maintained by [Blockstream](https://blockstream.com/).
+Formerly known as c-lightning, CLN is developed by Blockstream.
+It focuses on modularity and performance.
+CLN is designed to be efficient and stable.
+(More on [Blockstream](https://blockstream.com/)).

 - [Alby Browser Extension](./alby-extension.md)
 - [Ride the Lightning](./rtl.md)